 Your friend or relative does not pay for your injuries and losses if they were at fault.
 Instead, their insurance company pays.
 Even if you have to go to court because the insurance company denies your claim or offers an inadequate settlement amount, your friend or relative is not likely to pay out of pocket.

 The person at fault for the crash may have insurance coverage to cover you.
 Never pay for your medical bills and other losses if you were a blameless passenger.
-Seek legal advice to discuss your options with a Chicago personal injury lawyer.
+Seek legal advice to discuss your options with a Chicago car accident lawyer.

 Illinois Accident Statistics for Passengers